 How Fast Should My Website Load?

 But that’s not as easy as it sounds.

-You should always be monitoring your page loading speed, and for you to be successful at it you need to have a number in mind, and that number is 3 seconds or less.
+You should constantly be monitoring your page loading speed, and for you to be successful at it, you need to have a number in mind, and that number is 3 seconds or less.

 Here are more statistics on page loading speed:

 - The average TTFB speed is 1.286 seconds on desktop and 2.594 seconds on mobile.
 (Backlinko)

 - 40% of people abandon a website that takes more than 3 seconds to load.
 (Neil Patel)

 How Can I View My Web Page Load Time?

 You can leverage a few tools to measure your page loading speed.
 Primarily, these tools provide data on how large and resource-heavy your website is, And, Give suggestions that could help with your page loading speed.
 And most importantly, they are all free.